• Skip to primary navigation

 5. Boil for few mins until jaggery dissolves.Strain to remove impurities.Set aside.

-6. Heat 1 tbsp of ghee – add broken cashews, fry till golden brown, remove and set aside.Now add the extracted ragi milk.
+6. Heat 1 tablespoon of ghee – add broken cashews, fry till golden brown, remove and set aside.Now add the extracted ragi milk.

 8. Add jaggery syrup at this stage.Keep stirring and cooking.